v-hirak/explaining-MT-difficulty/README.md

 - `d_fea`: featural distance from English, calculated as cosine distance between feature vectors combining all five features described above.

 ### WALS Features

+12 WALS features (20A-29A) from the "Morphology" category and one (81A) from the "Word Order" category.
+Feature values correspond to their order in the respective WALS features.

+- `20A`: Fusion of Selected Inflectional Formatives.
+Available for 38 languages.
+- `21A`: Exponence of Selected Inflectional Formatives.
+Available for 38 languages.
+- `21B`: Exponence of Tense-Aspect-Mood Inflection.
+Available for 38 languages.
+- `22A`: Inflectional Synthesis of the Verb.
+Available for 38 languages.
+- `23A`: Locus of Marking in the Clause.
+Available for 46 languages.
+- `24A`: Locus of Marking in Possessive Noun Phrases.
+Available for 46 languages.
+- `25A`: Locus of Marking: Whole-language Typology.
+Available for 46 languages.
+- `25B`: Zero Marking of A and P Arguments.
+Available for 46 languages.
+- `26A`: Prefixing vs. Suffixing in Inflectional Morphology.
+Available for 109 languages.
+- `27A`: Reduplication.
+Available for 77 languages.
+- `28A`: Case Syncretism.
+Available for 45 languages.
+- `29A`: Syncretism in Verbal Person/Number Marking.
+Available for 45 languages.
+- `81A`: Order of Subject, Object and Verb.
+Available for 127 languages.